wchliao/RL_overview_note/README.md

  * Model-free: The agent learn with trail-and-error from experience explicitly.
 The model is not known or learned from experience.
  * Online mode: Models are trained on data acquired in sequence
  * Offline mode (batch mode): Models are trained on the entire data set.
- * Bootstrapping: an estimate of sate or action value is updated from subsequent estimates.
+ * Bootstrapping: an estimate of state or action value is updated from subsequent estimates.